Make Your Life Easier with DIY Eye Makeup Remover Pads

 And most mainstream eye makeup remover pads contain harmful ingredients and unnecessary dyes and fragrances according to the Environmental Working Group’s Skin Deep.
 For the sake of our eyes, skin, and the planet – we deserve better!

 What options do we have?
-What can be used as eye makeup remover?
+What can be used as an eye makeup remover?

 How do you remove eye makeup naturally?